Shaheer66/Data-Visualization-Dashboards/README.md

 # Data-Visualization-Dashboards
-This repo will explain some of my work in data dashboards As it can't be shared with source code due to some reasons of contracts, screenshots and some public links are available to express my work
+This repo will explain some of my work in data dashboards As it can't be shared with other sources due to some reasons of contracts, screenshots and some public links are available to express my work

 https://app.powerbi.com/view?r=eyJrIjoiYWEyNWEzNGUtNTBiMi00NGI5LTgzMmYtYTdmZjg0MGUxMzAxIiwidCI6IjY5ZGJjNDU0LTgwZmEtNDgyZS1iODUxLTdjYTczOWFmYWVjYSJ9